namor5772/WeatherStation/RaspberryPI/RPI.md

 	• In terminal window type
 		○ sudo apt update
 		○ sudo apt install python3 idle3
-		○ as at 4/05/2020 this installs Python 3.7.3 with IDLE 3.7.3 and Tk 8.6.9.
+		○ as at 30/09/2020 this installs Python 3.7.3 with IDLE 3.7.3 and Tk 8.6.9.
-			○ This information is available in the GUI from the Application Menu => Programming => Python 3 (IDLE)
+			○ This information is available in the GUI from the Application Menu => Programming => Python 3 (IDLE) => Help => About IDLE
 	• Install nginx, mysql and php for Python 3 on the Raspberry PI:
 		○ As per the below link.
 		○ Note: mariadb seems to replace mysql